cgos/aws-certified-sysops-administrator-associate/README.md

 - Critical app where each must be isolated

-## EC2 Shutdown behavior and Termination Protection
+## EC2 Shutdown Behavior and Termination Protection
 CLI Attribute called: InstanceInitiatedShutdownBehavior

-## EC2 Troubleshoot launch issues
+## EC2 Troubleshoot Launch Issues
 Error:
 - InstanceLimitExceeded: you reached the max number of instances per region.
   - Resolution: Launch the instance in a different region or request AWS to increase your limit for this this region